 Small class sizes and dedicated specialist teachers ensure that the needs of all pupils are met both academically and socially.
 We aim to inspire our children in all aspects of life and show them that the school motto “I Can, I Will, I Do” can lead them to being happy, successful and confident young people of the future.
 We focus on encouraging enthusiasm and a sense of purpose in all children.
 Children participate in regular field trips, activity holidays and sports matches.

-We have specialist teachers in English, science, mathematics, music, art, dance, drama and PE.
-Hopelands has been recognised by the Arts Council, who awarded the school with Gold in the highly acclaimed Artsmark Award.
+We have specialist teachers in English, French, science, mathematics, music, art, dance, drama and PE.
 We have won several awards at the Cheltenham Festival in recent years with performances from our choir and drama groups.
-The children also collaborate with a local special needs school in the Stroud Dance Festival every year which always receives a standing ovation.

 Hopelands offers a wide variety of teaching strategies and approaches to our English curriculum.
 From the Early Years through to Year 6, our pupils are encouraged to read quality texts that will ignite their enthusiasm and develop their flair and passion in speaking, listening, reading and writing.